Isaac Paredes Player Props: Rays vs. Astros

 Isaac Paredes At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 75th, his on-base percentage ranks 31st, and he is 26th in the league in slugging.
+- Among qualified hitters in MLB, his batting average ranks 85th, his on-base percentage ranks 30th, and he is 31st in the league in slugging.

-- In 18.0% of his games this season, he has hit a long ball, and 5.3% of his trips to the plate.
+- He has gone deep in 17.8% of his games this season, and 5.2% of his plate appearances.

-- Paredes has picked up an RBI in 39.3% of his games this year, with two or more RBI in 10.1% of his games.
-He has also plated three or more runs in six contests.
+- Paredes has driven in a run in 35 games this year (38.9%), including nine games with more than one RBI (10.0%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.